HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

-Although the library is present on less than 1% of websites, the main issue with fingerprinting is its persistent nature.
+Although the library is present on a small percentage of websites, the main issue with fingerprinting is its persistent nature.
 Furthermore, FingerprintJS is not the only attempt at fingerprinting.
 Other libraries, tools and native code can also serve this purpose.

 ## Consent Management Platforms

-Cookie consent banners are being used by websites for years now, to allow users to specify their third-party cookie choices as well as increase transparency towards them.
+Cookie consent banners have become common now, increase transparency towards cookies and often allowing users to specify their cookie choices.
 While a lot of websites opt for using their own implementation of cookie banners, third-party solutions called ‘Consent Management Platforms’ have recently emerged.
 The platforms provide an easy way for websites to collect user’s consent for different types of cookies.
-We see that 4.4% of websites use some consent management platform to provide cookie choices on desktop clients, and 4% on mobile clients.
+We see that 4.4% of websites use some consent management platform to provide cookie choices on desktop clients, and 4.0% on mobile clients.

 {{ figure_markup(
   image="privacy-websites-with-consent-management-platform.png",